SourceLabOrg/kafka-webview/docs/httpdReverseProxySetup.md

 </VirtualHost>
 ```

-You should be able to now access Kafka-Webview by accessing **http://reverseproxy.example.com/**.
+You should be able to now access Kafka Webview by accessing **http://reverseproxy.example.com/**.

 ### Reverse Proxy with Prefixed URL

 In the following example lets assume:
 - **reverseproxy.example.com** is the hostname your reverse proxy is serving requests on.
-- **internal-hostname:8080** is the hostname Kafka-WebView is listening for requests on.
+- **internal-hostname:8080** is the hostname Kafka WebView is listening for requests on.
-- **/kafka-webview-prefix/** is the URL prefix that you want routed to Kafka-Webview.
+- **/kafka-webview-prefix/** is the URL prefix that you want routed to Kafka Webview.

 In this example, the URL you would be making requests on: **http://reverseproxy.example.com/kafka-webview-prefix/**